 Promoting Inclusion of Seniors with Intellectual Disabilities in Winnipeg Senior Centres

-As a continuation of its work in the area of aging and disability, the Canadian Centre on Disability Studies has been awarded a grant from the Winnipeg Foundation for a project called “Promoting Inclusion of Seniors with Intellectual Disabilities in Winnipeg Senior Centres”.
-This 15-month project (October 2012-December 2013) is undertaken in partnership with the Manitoba Association of Seniors Centre (MASC) and Winnserv Inc.
+As a continuation of its work in the area of aging and disability, the Canadian Centre on Disability Studies worked on a project through a grant from the Winnipeg Foundation for a project called “Promoting Inclusion of Seniors with Intellectual Disabilities in Winnipeg Senior Centres”.
+This project was undertaken in partnership with the Manitoba Association of Seniors Centre (MASC) and Winnserv Inc.

-The purpose of this project is to enhance the social inclusion of seniors with intellectual disabilities by promoting their participation in community senior centre programs around Winnipeg.
+The purpose of this project was to enhance the social inclusion of seniors with intellectual disabilities by promoting their participation in community senior centre programs around Winnipeg.